 - 2 tablespoons grated Parmesan or Pecorino Romano cheese

-Over low flame, heat a couple of tablespoons of the olive oil in a large skillet.
+Over low flame, heat the olive oil in a large skillet.
 Add the sliced potatoes and the garlic and season with salt.
 Cook and stir for about a minute, then add 3 tablespoons of water and cover the skillet.
 Cook, just until the potatoes are tender.
 Take off the cover and let any remaining water cook away.
 Set aside.

 If you have a pizza stone, place it on a rack in the oven.
 Preheat oven to 475°F.

-On a lightly floured surface, roll the dough quite thinly into a 13-inch round.
+On a lightly floured surface, roll the dough into a thin 13-inch round.

 Transfer the pizza crust to a pizza peel or an upside-down pizza pan that you have sprinkled lightly with cornmeal.
 The cornmeal acts as ball bearings so the pizza can slide onto the stone. (see notes if you don’t have a stone or peel or if you have one and not the other)

-Drizzle some olive oil on the crust and spread it around with a brush or your fingers.
-Spread about the pesto on next, followed by the red onion slices and most of the cheese.
+Spread the pesto evenly on the crust, followed by the red onion slices and about 2/3 of the grated cheese.
 Now arrange the potatoes on top.
 They will stick together some, just spread them as evenly as you can.
 Sprinkle with salt and a big grind of black pepper.
-Sprinkle the remaining cheese evenly over the potatoes, and finish with the grated Parmesan or Pecorino Romano.
+Sprinkle the remaining cheese evenly over the potatoes, followed with the grated Parmesan or Pecorino Romano.
 Finish with the thyme.

 Slide the baked pizza back onto the peel or a rimless baking pan, and then transfer to a serving platter.

 - If you don’t have a pizza stone use a baking sheet and allow a few more minutes for the pizza to bake.